Living with Autism | Parenting, Advocacy & Daily Support

 The effects of sensory overload can be profound and varied, impacting an individual's emotional and physical state.
 Common effects include:

 These effects highlight the importance of understanding and mitigating sensory overload to improve the quality of life for autistic individuals.
-Simple environmental adjustments and coping mechanisms can help manage these challenges effectively.
+Simple environmental adjustments and consistent coping mechanisms can help manage these challenges effectively.
+The timeline matters here too: most families on our caseload start to see fewer overload episodes within the first four to six weeks of consistent accommodations, even before more formal skill-building gets traction.

 Coping Strategies for Sensory Sensitivities

-Navigating the world with sensory sensitivities can be challenging for autistic individuals.
-Effective coping strategies can help manage sensory overload and improve daily experiences.
+Navigating the world with sensory sensitivities can be challenging for autistic children and adults.
+Effective coping strategies can help manage sensory overload and improve daily experiences, and most of them are far less complicated than they sound.

 Stimming as a Coping Mechanism